 This fun, family weekend will feature continuous live entertainment on two big stages, authentic German food and libations – including three themed Bier Gartens featuring a variety of both German and domestic brews and a variety of German-style wines from nearby Haak Vineyards; holiday shopping for fine arts, crafts and gifts in The Lyceum; Cake Wheel, an exciting auction, new car raffle, fun children’s activities and games and much more.

 January can be a quiet time on Galveston Island.
-Dickens on the Strand has wrapped up for the year and Mardi Gras doesn’t start until the middle of next month.
 That lull presents an opportunity for diners to head south and catch up with the latest developments in the island’s dining scene while getting a bit of a deal.
-Beginning Saturday January 7 and extending through January 22, more than 30 restaurants are participating in the sixth annual Galveston Restaurant Week.
+Beginning Saturday January 25 and extending through February 8, 2020; more than 30 restaurants are participating in the annual Galveston Restaurant Week.

 The Galveston Island Food and Wine Festival returns to the Island with a full slate of new events that will whet your appetite and please your palate!